julienijs/keep_V-ing/README.md

 1. She keeps (on) dancing.
 2. She kept the fire burning.

-Like (Petré and Van de Velde 2018) this study relies on grammaticalization scores to create a distributional profile of the two constructions with *keep*.
+The data was collected from the EMMA corpus (Petré et al. 2019).
+Like Petré and Van de Velde (2018) this study relies on grammaticalization scores to create a distributional profile of the two constructions with *keep*.
+Seven variables were taken into account:
+1. innovativeness of the ing-form (top 15 collocates)
+2. bondedness
+3. inclusion of an explicit continuative marker
+4. animacy of the subject
+5. presence of a motion verb
+6. telicity of the verb
+7. coordination with an adjective

 ## References:
 - De Smet, Hendrik.
 2013. *Spreading Patterns: diffusional change in the English system of complementation*.
 Oxford: Oxford University Press.